-Gearworks Opens as New Entrepreneurial Incubator in Downtown Garner
+Gearworks Opens as New Entrepreneurial 'Bridge Space' in Downtown Garner

 Operation 36 co-founders Ryan Dailey (right) and Matt Reagan review data on the company's app at their new location, Gearworks, on 120 E. Main St. in historic Downtown Garner.